NataliaDokhina/Information_about_me/README.md

 ### Hi, I am Natalia Dokhina 👋

-## I'm a certified Data Analyst with expericence in Haealthcare.
+## I'm a certified Data Analyst with expericence in Healthcare.
 - I’m currently searching for a new career opportunity in Data Analysis
 - My favorite thing in working with data is an ability to be involved in a decision making based on data analysis.